 Growing up, Kirby Lavallee always enjoyed helping people and going the extra mile to see them prosper.
-Little did he know this would turn into a successful career that would involve serving as a law enforcement officer, Deputy Sheriff, and eventually co-founder of Sharpline Investigations.
+Little did he know this would turn into a successful career that would involve serving as a law enforcement officer, Deputy Sheriff, and then went into Investigations.

 Once he decided that a career in law enforcement was for him, Lavallee earned his Bachelor of Science in Criminal Justice from the University of Central Florida and graduated with a Master of Arts in Criminal Justice Administration.

 In 2010, he became a certified law enforcement officer in the state of Florida, which then allowed him to serve as a Deputy Sheriff for five years before starting his own business.
 During his time as a Deputy, Lavallee also became certified as a Drug Recognition Expert.
 Lavallee is also licensed as a private investigator in Florida and certified to carry a firearm.

 Lavallee has served as an expert in articles on the topic of the legalization of marijuana and he conducts training sessions on the risks of impaired employees; general safety; and avoiding becoming a victim of crime.
 While serving as a Deputy Sheriff, he received numerous awards for DUI enforcement that were a direct result of his hundreds of detailed investigations that in turn led to successful prosecutions.